Here are some of the most frequently asked questions. If you need further assistance please call or email.

 All of our clinicians are registered with the Australian Health Practitioner Regulation Agency.

-A Medicare rebate may be available for psychiatry teleconsultations for people who live in rural or remote areas.
-To check whether you live in an area that is eligible for a Medicare rebate, go to: http://www.doctorconnect.gov.au/internet/otd/publishing.nsf/Content/locator
+A Medicare rebate may be available for psychiatry teleconsultations for people livingin rural or remote areas.
+You can call Medicare on 132 011 to find out if you live in a Medicare-approved area to be able to claim the rebate.

-Unfortunately there is no Medicare rebate for these services if provided by a psychologist, although your private health fund might offer a rebate.
+If you are not eligible for the rebate, your private health fund might offer a rebate.
 Check with your health fund to clarify.

 Fees & Billing